DesktopWebAnalytics/DWAClassesLibrary/README.md

 You can use it, of course, in other project.

-This library is under LGPL v3 licence.
+This library is under LGPL v3 license.

 ## Classes